akrosh08/Application-for-Synopsys-R-D-Engineering-Team/README.md

 # Application-for-Synopsys-R-D-Engineering-Team
 Internship for application for R&amp;D engineering team at Synopsys

-**Why you are a good fit for this role?**/n
+**Why you are a good fit for this role?**

-a) Exposure to Verilog/SystemVerilog & VHDL – Worked on hardware description, testbench creation, and basic verification flows./n
+a) Exposure to Verilog/SystemVerilog & VHDL – Worked on hardware description, testbench creation, and basic verification flows.

-b) Understanding of Digital Design & Computer Architecture – Knowledge of pipelines, memory hierarchy, finite state machines, and timing concepts./n
+b) Understanding of Digital Design & Computer Architecture – Knowledge of pipelines, memory hierarchy, finite state machines, and timing concepts.

 c) Problem-solving mindset – Ability to break down complex issues into manageable steps and find efficient solutions.

-d) Strong foundation in C – Applied in implementing algorithms and performance-optimized code./n
+d) Strong foundation in C – Applied in implementing algorithms and performance-optimized code.

-e) Passion for R&D – Eager to contribute to cutting-edge semiconductor design and verification innovations at Synopsys./n
+e) Passion for R&D – Eager to contribute to cutting-edge semiconductor design and verification innovations at Synopsys.

-f) I believe one of my strengths is being a quick and curious learner, which helps me adapt to new tasks or technologies smoothly./n
+f) I believe one of my strengths is being a quick and curious learner, which helps me adapt to new tasks or technologies smoothly.

 **Relevant Skills**: VHDL, Verilog, System Verilog, Altium Designer, C (Programming Language), Cadence Virtuoso, Cisco Packet Tracer, MATLAB, OrCAD PSpice, Python (Programming Language), Xilinx Vivado